Skip to main content

 A bundle definition cannot be deleted while it's being used in a rule.

-1. At the top of the Rule Builder page, click Bundle definitions .
+2. In the top-right corner of the page, click Bundle Definitions..